anisker/Ethblog/README.md

 # Installation

-ETHBlog requires [Python] (https://www.python.org/downloads/) v3.4+ to run.
+ETHBlog requires [Python]:<https://www.python.org/downloads/> v3.4+ to run.
 To install the packages, you need to install the package management system [pip] (https://pip.pypa.io/en/stable/installing/)

 ## Packages
 ETHBlog is a project under development that its configuration is for a development environment.